 - 1. Insert the power connector port into the slot on the computer. - 2.
-Place the metal bracket on the power connector port. - 3.
-Tighten the screw to secure the power connector port to the computer. - 4.
-Route the power connector port cable through the routing channels. - 5.
-Connect the power connector port cable to the connector on the system board. - 6.
-Install the: - a. battery - b. base cover - 7.
-Follow the procedure in After working inside your computer.
+Place the metal bracket on the power connector port and tighten the screw to secure the power connector port to the computer. - 3.
+Route the power connector port cable through the routing clip on the heat sink. - 4.
+Connect the power connector port cable to the connector on the system board. - 5.
+Route the display assembly cable to the computer. - 6.
+Install the: - a. battery - b. base cover

+7. Follow the procedure in After working inside your computer.